niebert/mathquill/README.md

 The MathQuill project is supported by its [partners](http://mathquill.com/partners.html).
 We hold ourselves to a compassionate [Code of Conduct](http://docs.mathquill.com/en/latest/Code_of_Conduct/).

 MathQuill is resuming active development and we're committed to getting things running smoothly.
 Find a dusty corner?
 [Let us know in Slack.](http://slackin.mathquill.com) (Prefer IRC?
-We're `#mathquill` on Freenode.)
+We're `#mathquill` on Freenode.)h

+## Installation and Build mathquill.js
+The installation requires NodeJS to be installed on your system.

+### Fetching the Open Source Code
+To fetch the source of `mathquill` call `git clone https://github.com/mathquill/mathquill.git`

+### Install dependencies
+As usual run `npm install` in the `mathquill` folder

+### Run Make
+If you run the `make` command in the `mathquill` folder, also the dependencies will be installed.

 ## Getting Started